How AI powers the Pixel 4

 Speech recognition

-It’s been true for years that you can use conversational AI to turn speech into words faster than you can type with your thumbs on a smartphone.
+For years, it’s been true that you can use conversational AI to turn speech into words faster than you can type with your thumbs on a smartphone.
 Speech-to-text transcription can be found in an increasing number of places, and with the Pixel 4 you get automated transcription of people speaking in videos.

-Live caption provides text transcription of audio in podcasts, audio messages and video from your camera roll to YouTube.
-There are occasional misses here, but this is a helpful feature when you can’t listen to audio but still want to enjoy content like video.
+Live caption provides text transcription of audio in podcasts, audio messages, and video from your camera roll to YouTube.
+There are occasional misses here, but this is a helpful feature when you can’t listen to audio but still want to enjoy videos and other content.

-A simple tap and hold of the text that appears on the screen can move it around and a double tap expands to show more text.
+A simple tap and hold of the text that appears on the screen can move it around, and a double tap expands to show more text.

 The new Recorder app can also transcribe your voice recordings, a feature that allows you to search audio files for words and export text transcripts.
-The Recorder app uses real-time speech-to-text transcription, and sometimes it makes mistakes, and that’s in line with the experience you get with other speech transcription services.
+The Recorder app uses real-time speech-to-text transcription, and sometimes makes mistakes, which is in line with other speech transcription services.
 Recorder can also automatically identify keywords in transcripts and recommend audio message titles based on keywords in transcripts, or music, applause, or speech.

-One downside: The Recorder app does not do a great job of breaking up or labeling speakers in a conversation so those transcribed words can blend into one another from time to time.
-Software updates to Recorder should probably address the fact that the Recorder adds no timestamp to transcript text that can be exported.
+One downside: The Recorder app does not do a great job of breaking up or labeling speakers in a conversation, so transcribed words can blend into one another from time to time.
+Software updates to Recorder should probably address the fact that it adds no timestamp to transcript text that can be exported.

-Each of these new features use the same natural language understanding technology that’s been available for years in GBoard for writing in a Google Doc or sending a message.
+Each of these new features uses natural language understanding technology that’s been available for years in GBoard — for writing in a Google Doc or sending a message.